kibook/xml-utils/xml-trimspace/README.md

 Whitespace is trimmed according to the following rules:

--   Whitespace characters at the beginning of the first text node child of the specified elements are removed.
+1. Whitespace characters at the beginning of the first text node child of the specified elements are removed.

--   Whitespace characters at the end of the last text node child of the specified elements are removed.
+2. Whitespace characters at the end of the last text node child of the specified elements are removed.

--   If the -n option is given, sequences of whitespace characters in all text node children of the specified elements are converted to a single space.
+3. If the -n option is given, sequences of whitespace characters in all text node children of the specified elements are converted to a single space.

 Usage
 =====

-    xml-trimspace [-nh?] [-N <ns=URL>] <elem>... < <src> > <dst>
+    xml-trimspace [-N <ns=URL>] [-nh?] <elem>... < <src> > <dst>

 Options
 =======